RoganMurley/hitagi.js/README.md

 # About
 Hitagi is an HTML5 game development framework that loves to keep your code and data separate.
-It uses an [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architecture and embraces the good parts of JavaScript.
+It uses an [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architecture.

 # How does it work?
 * [Entities](https://github.com/RoganMurley/hitagi.js/wiki/Entity) are our data, made of 'building blocks' called [Components](https://github.com/RoganMurley/hitagi.js/wiki/Component).